jerralph/riscv-vip-scr1-demo/README.md

 Open the scr1/build/riscv_tracker_0.log file and you should see the instructions executed and the related register values listed in the trace.

+## View the functional coverage report

+FUTURE

+# Future enhancments
+ * figure out and fix weird make issues that require clean sim interations
+ * update things for seeing the coverage report
+ * point out the details of integration and how that was done